JereKuusela/valheim-dev/README.md

 - `resetskill all` allows reseting all skills.
 - `redo` restores an action added to the undo/redo manager.
 - `repair [radius=20]` repairs nearby structures.
+- `resetdungeon` resets the nearest camp or dungeon within 20 meters.
+  - This will remove everything inside the camp or dungeon.
+Use at your own risk!
 - `resetmap [x] [z] [radius]` allows hiding only a part of the map.
 - `resetpins [x] [z] [radius]` allows removing pins from the map.
 - `resolution` prints the screen properties.